Chocolate Sour Cream Bundt Cake

 Among those recipes, there are quite a few I like.
-They make scrumptious chocolate cakes.
-But when it comes to its simplicity to make (excluding the cake mix versions) with the irresistible soft & moist crumbs, and the rich chocolate flavor…, I must say this is the recipe I vote.
+But when it comes to its simplicity to make (excluding the cake mix versions) with the irresistible soft & moist crumbs, and the rich chocolate flavor, I must say this chocolate sour cream bundt cake with chocolate ganache is the recipe I vote.

 Here are the ingredients for the cake.
 Very usual stuff in your pantry, right?